Karen Hodgson UKCP Psychotherapist EMDR Consultant

 - Group therapy

 - Prior to commencing your therapy sessions you are asked to attend for an initial consultation.
-For individual psychotherapy/couples therapy face to face sessions, irrespective of the therapeutic approach, the cost is £80.00 for a 60 mins session.
+For individual psychotherapy/couples therapy face to face sessions, irrespective of the therapeutic approach, the cost is £80.00 per session.

 - The same cost applies if you decide to book further sessions after your initial consultation.